open-io/ansible-role-openio-oiofs/README.md

 This role supports Centos 7 and Ubuntu 16.04 Xenial.

+The role **defaults** to use the following services, which should be deployed before using the oiofs role:

-The role assumes a local `oioproxy` daemon listening on `localhost:6006`, do not forget to specify its address if the default does not suit your deployment.
+- a local `oioproxy` daemon listening on `localhost:6006`

-The role assumes a local `ECD` daemon listening on `localhost:6017`, do not forget to specify its address if the default does not suit your deployment.
+- a local `ECD` daemon listening on `localhost:6017`

-The role assumes a local & standalone `redis` daemon listening on `localhost:6379`, do not forget to specify its address if the default does not suit your deployment.
+- a local & standalone `redis` daemon listening on `localhost:6379`

+You can specify different adresses and/or ports for each of those service dependencies if the default values do not suit your deployment.
+For example, if they are not running on the same host as oiofs itself.

+The `ECD` service should only be necessary if you are using an erasure coding policy.
+The default values are harmless otherwise.

-Alternatively you can use a `redis-sentinel` cluster.
+Instead of the standalone `redis` service, you can use a `redis-sentinel` cluster for higher availability / resiliency.

 See below for configuration details.

 ## Role Variables